Samuel-Chuku/soundness-guide/README.md

 **Make Sure To Download: Key_Store.json file which will generate ahead** **Otherwise You Will Lose Everything**

-## Prerequisites
+## Follow The Steps

+> run in codespace
+> visit any repo
+> click on code
-run in codespace - visit any repo - add code - create main and wait for 2-5 minutes
+> create codespace or main and wait for 2-5 minutes

 # Commands